We are also experiencing that and after a lot of research and our relatively successful experience, here are our gold down to earth tips!

 Define your office space, even if it’s the kitchen table.

-Set alarms to remind you of switch activities: playing, eating, etc.
+Set alarms to remind you to switch activities.

 Improvise some “bring your kids to work” moments.